Skip to main content

 If FINRA receives fingerprints at any point before the registration terminates, the individual’s registration will update to “Approved Pending Results” (APRSLTS), a status that permits an individual to conduct business while waiting for the FBI result.

-A firm will be required to resubmit fingerprints when an individual’s fingerprint submission does not meet image quality standards or FBI requirements as determined by Sterling, or when the FBI returns a result of Illegible (ILEG) or Rejected (REJT).
+A firm will be required to submit additional fingerprints when an individual’s previous fingerprint submission does not meet image quality standards or identified by FINRA’s designated fingerprint provider, Sterling, if the fingerprints do not or when the FBI returns a result of Illegible (ILEG) or Rejected (REJT)..

 Required Fingerprint Information

-Fingerprint cards that include all required information will be processed with applicable fees.
+Fingerprint cards that include all required information will be processed with applicable fees assessed to the firm’s Flex-Funding account.
 Firms will be contacted when possible to confirm missing FINRA-required information in order to process deficient fingerprints; however, it is the responsibility of a firm to submit fingerprints with all required fields completed.

 Only one submission per individual should be sent at a time.
-Duplicate fingerprints will not be returned to firms and will be processed at the expense of the firm.
+Duplicate fingerprints will not be returned to firms and will not be processed.

 To Submit Fingerprints Electronically